oeschger/wreader/readme.txt

 = Placeholders =

 You can specify a custom template to display the archive elements.
-Go to `Settings > Multi Feed Reader` for plugin preferences.
+Go to `Settings > WReader` for plugin preferences.
 Use HTML and any of the following template placeholders.

 - `%TITLE%` - Episode title (&lt;title&gt;).